Table of Contents

 Multicluster Deployments

 In a multicluster deployment, you distribute your Kubernetes workloads across more than one cluster.
-This approach enhances isolation and allows for the geographical distribution of services, thus reducing latency.
-However, it does introduce challenges, such as increased complexity and potential configuration drift.
+This enhances isolation and allows for the geographical distribution of services, thus reducing latency.
+However, this setup introduces challenges like increased complexity and configuration drift.

 Benefits of Multicluster Deployments